 Apparently, here’s how this all develops: First, there’s Charlie’s realization that he needs his own therapy because of his still-unresolved anger stuff.
 The Washington Times:

 ‘Why do you need a therapist?
 You are a therapist,’ his neighbor asks.

 Goodson responds this way: ‘Did you ever see a tow truck hauling a tow truck?’

 Of course, Charlie being Charlie, there’s a problem.

 ‘There’s only one tow truck I trust,’ he sighs, ‘and unfortunately, I’m having sex with it.’

 How ridiculous.
 A therapist actually believes he needs to have a developed and trusting relationship with his shrink before he starts therapy?!

 When Charlie’s neighbor then asks why this is problematic, he replies, “It’s unethical for a therapist to have sex with a patient.
 They teach that Day One.
 It weeds out half the class.”

 Ha ha.
 Good riddance to them.
 Charlie, it’s not too late for you to weed yourself out.

-And, refreshingly, David Wiegand, San Francisco Chronicle, also aptly sums things up: “Two things are relatively safe bets about the new sitcom Anger Management…The ratings are likely to be strong, especially for the first few episodes, and Charlie Sheen probably won’t make the American Psychological Association’s short list to keynote its next convention.”
+Refreshingly, David Wiegand, San Francisco Chronicle, aptly sums things up: “Two things are relatively safe bets about the new sitcom Anger Management…The ratings are likely to be strong, especially for the first few episodes, and Charlie Sheen probably won’t make the American Psychological Association’s short list to keynote its next convention.”